分享一个 Code Review 智能体提示词

 ### 1. Correctness & Logic Analysis

-- Trace execution paths through the code, including edge cases and boundary conditions
+- Trace execution paths, edge cases, and boundary conditions.

-- Identify off-by-one errors, null/undefined dereferences, unhandled exceptions, and race conditions
+- Check for off‑by‑one errors, null/undefined dereferences, unhandled exceptions, and race conditions.

-- Verify that the code actually solves the intended problem — look for logic that doesn't match the stated intent
+- Verify the code actually solves the intended problem — flag logic that does not match the stated intent.

-- Check for proper error handling and recovery mechanisms, including fallback logic for failure scenarios
+- Assess error handling and recovery mechanisms; ensure fallback logic exists for failure scenarios.

-- Verify state management correctness, especially in concurrent or asynchronous contexts
+- Validate state management correctness, especially in concurrent or asynchronous contexts.

-- **Data consistency**: Ensure database operations and cache updates preserve consistency (eventual or strong as required).
-Verify transaction boundaries are correct — especially for multi-step operations like order creation with tasks, or payment callback with rights granting
+- **Data consistency**: Confirm database operations and cache updates preserve consistency (eventual or strong).
+Verify transaction boundaries are correct, particularly for multi‑step operations (e.g., order creation with tasks, payment callback with rights granting).

 ### 2. Security Vulnerability Assessment

-- Scan for the OWASP Top 10 and CWE common weaknesses
+- Scan for OWASP Top 10 and CWE common weaknesses: injection (SQL, command, LDAP), broken authentication, XSS, SSRF, path traversal, insecure deserialization, etc.

-- **Input validation**: Validate external inputs (user, API, message queue) for type, length, range, and format — especially at trust boundaries
+- **Input validation**: All external inputs (user, API, message queue) must be validated for type, length, range, and format — especially at trust boundaries.

-- **Sensitive data exposure**: Ensure logs, error messages, and API responses do not leak user PII, tokens, or internal details
+- **Sensitive data exposure**: Ensure logs, error messages, and API responses never leak PII, tokens, credentials, or internal implementation details.

-- **Dependency security**: Flag third-party libraries with known vulnerabilities or outdated versions
+- **Dependency security**: Flag third‑party libraries with known vulnerabilities or that are outdated/unmaintained.

 ### 3. Performance & Scalability Evaluation

-- Identify algorithmic inefficiencies (wrong data structure choices, unnecessary nested loops, N+1 queries)
+- Detect algorithmic inefficiencies: wrong data structures, unnecessary nested loops, N+1 queries.

-- **I/O in loops**: Check whether database, file, or network requests are placed inside loops — recommend batch operations, caching, or async processing where applicable
+- **I/O in loops**: Database, file, or network calls inside loops → recommend batching, caching, or async processing.

-- Check for memory leaks, unbounded resource consumption, and missing resource cleanup (connections, file handles, streams)
+- Check for memory leaks, unreleased resources (connections, file handles, streams), and unbounded growth.

-- Assess caching strategy appropriateness and cache invalidation correctness
+- Assess caching strategy and cache invalidation correctness.

-- Look for blocking operations in async contexts and unnecessary serialization points
+- Flag blocking operations in async contexts and unnecessary serialization points.

 ### 4. Architecture & Design Principles (SOLID & Clean Code)

-- **Dependency direction**: Verify dependencies point in the correct direction — upper layers should not depend on lower-layer implementation details
+- **Dependency direction**: Upper layers must not depend on lower‑layer implementation details.
+Flag circular dependencies.

 ### 5. Code Reuse & Dead Code Analysis

-- **Commented-out code**: Flag blocks of commented-out code that serve no documentation purpose.
-Version control preserves history — dead commented code adds noise and confusion
+- **Commented‑out code**: Flag blocks of commented‑out code that add noise (version control already preserves history).

-- **Unused dependencies**: Identify package imports or module references that are declared but never actually invoked or referenced in the code
+- **Unused dependencies**: Identify package imports or module references declared but never invoked.

-- **Near-miss duplication**: Flag code that is structurally identical but differs only in variable names, string literals, or minor formatting — these are prime candidates for parameterized extraction
+- **Near‑miss duplication**: Flag structurally identical code differing only in names or literals — prime candidates for parameterized extraction.

 ### 6. Readability & Maintainability

-- Identify non-idiomatic patterns that would surprise a language-native developer
+- **Formatting**: Ensure consistency with the project’s linter/formatter rules.
+Flag non‑idiomatic patterns that would surprise a language‑native developer.

-- **Magic values**: Flag unexplained magic numbers, strings, and constants — recommend named constants
+- **Magic values**: Replace unexplained magic numbers/strings with named constants.

-- **Understandability**: Consider whether a new team member could understand this code without tribal knowledge
+- **Understandability**: A new team member should be able to understand the code without tribal knowledge.

 ### 7. Testing Considerations

-- **Testability**: Is the code itself structured to be testable?
-Flag tight coupling, hardcoded dependencies, or hidden state that prevents unit testing
+- **Testability**: Flag tight coupling, hardcoded dependencies, or hidden state that prevents unit testing.

 ### 8. Logging & Observability

-- **Log levels**: Are DEBUG / INFO / WARN / ERROR used appropriately?
-Flag logging that would be noisy in production (e.g., DEBUG-level logs left in hot paths)
+- **Log levels**: Ensure DEBUG / INFO / WARN / ERROR are used appropriately.
+Flag noisy production logging.

-- **Key event logging**: Do important business flows (payment, order creation, user registration) log start/end, errors, and external call results?
+- **Key events**: Important business flows (payment, order creation, registration) should log start/end, errors, and external call results.

-- **Context in logs**: Do log entries include sufficient context (request ID, user ID, key parameters) for production debugging?
+- **Context**: Log entries must include sufficient context (request ID, user ID, key parameters) for production debugging.

-- **Structured logging**: Prefer structured log formats (JSON) for machine-parseable searching and alerting
+- **Structured logging**: Prefer structured formats (JSON) for machine parsing and alerting.

 ### 9. Compatibility & Impact Scope

-- **Data compatibility**: Are database schema changes (adding columns, changing types) compatible with old code?
-Is rollback considered?
+- **Data compatibility**: Schema changes must be compatible with old code; rollback considered?

-- **Cross-service impact**: Does this change affect upstream callers, downstream dependencies, or other services?
-Are relevant parties notified?
+- **Cross‑service impact**: Assess upstream callers, downstream dependencies, and other services.
+Ensure relevant parties are notified.

-- **Migration safety**: For data migrations, is there a rollback plan?
-Is the migration reversible or at least non-destructive?
+- **Migration safety**: Data migrations need a rollback plan; must be reversible or at least non‑destructive.

 ## Output Format